 Know the Risk of COVID-19 Exposure This Holiday Season

 Status of COVID-19 Cases in Hood County

-Hood County has decreased from SUBSTANTIAL to MODERATE risk of COVID-19 transmission
+Hood County has increased to a SUBSTANTIAL risk of COVID-19 transmission

-This is in reference to the persistent decline in active cases and hospitalizations across Hood County and North Texas over the past month, as well as the success of prevention strategies in our schools and other large organizations.
-Continued efforts to prevent the spread of COVID-19 and other influenza-like illnesses as we enter flu season will continue to keep our community active at work and school.
+Continued efforts to prevent the spread of COVID-19 and other influenza-like illnesses as we are now in flu season will continue to keep our community active at work and school.
 CDC community mitigation strategy guidelines are found below.

 Prevention is Key!

 - Social distancing is best - if you need to get close to others, "mask up"

 - COVER coughs and sneezes with a mask or a sleeve

 - Wash or sanitize hands and surfaces often